gomorpheus/morpheus-apidoc/source/includes/operations/_budgets.md

 # Budgets

-Provides API interfaces for managing Budgets.
+Provides API interfaces for managing budgets.

 ## Get All Budgets